Franck1333/TravelKit_RPI/README.md

 A Raspberry Pi
 A USB G.P.S (Ublox-7) -->  http://amzn.eu/aG9vR3t
 A Micro S.D card (8 Gb Minimum)
-A screen (Diplayotron 3000 or other lcd)
+A screen (Diplayotron 3000 or other Displays)
 ```
   And you will also need some libraries and softwares :